Putting trust and resources to work for healthier grantee organizations

 - Require only simple, learning-focused, light-touch reporting.

-Whatever your expectations and practices, grantees who are clearer about them, and know that they have your permission to fail, and understand the difference between funder rules and hopes, will be much more likely to maximize organizational support.
+Whatever your expectations and practices, healthier grantees who are clearer about them, and know that they have your permission to fail, and understand the difference between funder rules and hopes, will be much more likely to maximize organizational support.